LispCookbook/cl-cookbook/getting-started.md

 You can add this to your `~/.sbclrc`.

-If you dislike the REPL to print all symbols upcase, add this:
+If you dislike the REPL printing all symbols uppercase, add this:

     (setf *print-case* :downcase)

 <div class="info-box warning">
 <!-- if inside a <p> then bootstrap adds 10px padding to the bottom -->
-<strong>Warning:</strong> This might break the behaviour of some packages like it happened with
+<strong>Warning:</strong> This might break the behaviour of some packages like happened with
 <a href="https://github.com/fukamachi/mito/issues/45">Mito</a>.
 Avoid doing this in production.
 </div>